Scope of this technical record

 Field record checklist

-- Fault number and fault value before reset
+- First fault and fault value before reset

 Technical basis and reference documents